February 2026 • 18 min read

 Key Takeaways

-• Use our BMI calculator to determine your current BMI category and assess your potential risk level
+• Use our BMI calculator to determine your current category.

 Understanding the BMI-Mortality Relationship